 - Or, do one of you work outside of the home while the other is a full-time student, has a disability, or is looking for work?

 Take a short survey to see if you might be eligible for this or 30 other programs.Am I Eligible?

 This page can help you choose the right documents for your application.

 If you want to receive your refund through direct deposit, you will need banking information (voided check and/or savings deposit slip).

 You should bring a copy of last year’s return, if it is available.
-The income documents listed are necessary to file your taxes.

 Come back to it later.